 OUR WORK TO DATE

-- We now have a central database to collate and share information about suppliers across the business.
+- implemented a central database which collates and shares information about suppliers across our business

 OUR FUTURE IMPROVEMENTS

 In the next 12 months, in order to further reduce the risk of modern slavery and human trafficking in our supply chain, we are committed to: